 BBH Luxembourg has implemented a Board-approved Stress Testing Framework.
 The Stress Testing Framework is reviewed on an ongoing basis to consider and reflect operating conditions and relevant stress testing requirements.
-The Stress Testing Framework was presented to and approved by the BBH Luxembourg ICLAAP and BRRD ("Banking Recovery and Resolution Directive") Working Groups, Authorised Management/BBH Luxembourg Executive Committee and the BBH Luxembourg Board in March 2022 and 2023.
+The Stress Testing Framework was presented to and approved by the BBH Luxembourg ICLAAP and BRRD ("Banking Recovery and Resolution Directive") Working Groups, Authorised Management/BBH Luxembourg Executive Committee and the BBH Luxembourg Board the latest in March 2025.